Managing your HIV

 • Getting involved with a support group can be a great way to connect with people who face similar challenges — you may even help others on the way.
 A selection of local and national groups is listed below.
 You can also check with your local HIV clinic for nearby groups.

-Click here for a list of support groups across the UK and Ireland: http://patient.info/support/aids-and-hiv-1208
+Click here to search for support groups across the UK and Ireland: http://patient.info/support/aids-and-hiv-1208

 If you prefer to speak to someone on the phone, you can always call the National Sexual Health Helpline on 0300 123 7123.
 It’s a confidential service where you can get advice about HIV and AIDS, sexual health, STDs, local services, clinics and support services.
 It’s free to call and is open from 9am-8pm Monday-Friday.

-Researchers believe that HIV can speed up the ageing process3,6.
-This means that young people with HIV can have ‘older’ immune systems, leading to early development of diseases that would normally affect older people.
-These may include heart disease, some cancers, osteoporosis and disorders of the liver, kidneys and brain7-13.
+Researchers believe that HIV can speed up the ageing process.3,9 This means that young people with HIV can have ‘older’ immune systems, leading to early development of diseases that would normally affect older people.
+These may include heart disease, some cancers, osteoporosis and disorders of the liver, kidneys and brain.10-16

 Your healthcare professional will be aware of this, and should be testing you regularly for any associated conditions.
 Find out more on these tests and how HIV affects your health in the long term by clicking through the links below.